digital-standard/ThreeDPoseTracker/README.md

 4. Select Avatar in the Avatar menu.
 You can add VRM Avatar on the "Add Avatar" screen.</br>
    Here is a sample VRM file.(https://github.com/digital-standard/ThreeDPoseTracker/tree/master/Avatars) FBX files are not yet available.

-5. Use the "Close Menu" button to hide the menu.
-The menu is displayed again by pressing the space key.
-While the menu is not displayed, you can change the camera angle by left-clicking the mouse and change the avatar by right-clicking.

 Add avatar Button</br>
 ![200323-01.png](image/200323-01.png)</br>
 ![200323-02.png](image/200323-02.png)</br>